softchoice-corp/DevOpsBootcamp/docs/lab_3.md

 > ![lab_3_workflow_unit_testing_06](images/lab_3_workflow_unit_testing_06.jpg)

-6. Notice that the `API test` unit test failed and the `Deploy to Azure WebApp` was not skipped.
-This is the default behaviour.
+6. Notice that the `API test` unit test failed and the `Deploy to Azure WebApp` was skipped.
+This is the default behaviour when an error occurs and the workflow is in a failed state.

 > ![lab_3_workflow_unit_testing_06_emphasis](images/lab_3_workflow_unit_testing_06_emphasis.jpg)